mkapur/sab-2021-doc/_main.knit.md

   \item \textit{New to this update assessment}: A time block in commercial retention for the final two years of the model (2019-2020) reflecting a change in discarding rates, responsive to a large influx of small recruits (particularly in the trawl fishery).
 \end{enumerate}

 Parameters and time periods that indicated little change over time upon initial evaluation were not included in the base model.
 Length-based retention is defined for the commercial fishing fleets via a length-based logistic curve defined by an inflection, slope, and asymptote.
-The main retention curve parameters in the base model main were fixed at values estimated in using models that fit to the discard length data.
+The main retention curve parameters in the base model were fixed at values estimated in using models that fit to the discard length data.
 Ultimately, time-varying retention was implemented for the inflection and asymptote parameters for the fisheries to enable fitting of the discard-rate data.
-Full retention of small fish during World War II was assumed by fixing the inflection at 25 cm, implying retention of all fish greater than age-0, then this inflection parameter was permitted to vary through time.
+Full retention of small fish during World War II was assumed by fixing the inflection at 25 cm, implying retention of all fish greater than age-0.
+This inflection parameter was then permitted to vary through time.
 Full fishery retention was assumed prior to the institution of fishery trip limits (by fixing the asymptote parameter), then was permitted to vary until the most recent time period in the trawl fishery.
-Full retention in the most recent time period was assumed in the trawl fishery due to the requirement of full catch accounting with the implementation of the catch shares program.
-Peak fishery selectivity and the ascending limb of selectivity was permitted to vary among the time blocks for the fixed-gear fleet.
+Full retention in the time period from 2011-2018 was assumed in the trawl fishery due to the requirement of full catch accounting with the implementation of the catch shares program.
+The inflection point and asymptote for both the trawl and fixed-gear fishery retention curves were estimated in a final time block (2019-2020) to allow for increased discarding in those years.
+Peak fishery selectivity and the ascending limb of selectivity were permitted to vary among the time blocks for the fixed-gear fleet.
 The width of the descending limb of the trawl fleet was permitted to vary among the time blocks.
-Finally, time-varying selectivity was estimated using P4 of the Triennial Shelf Survey from 1995 forward to allow for changes in survey design.
+Finally, time-varying selectivity was estimated using the descending limb of the Triennial Shelf Survey from 1995 forward to allow for changes in survey design.

-Discarded mortality was assumed to be 100% for age-0 (less than 28 cm) sablefish and decline rapidly to 20% for the fixed-gear fleet and 50% for the trawl fleet (for 29 cm and above, while splitting the difference at 28 cm).
+Discard mortality was assumed to be 100% for age-0 (less than 28 cm) sablefish and decline rapidly to 20% for the fixed-gear fleet and 50% for the trawl fleet (for 29 cm and above, while splitting the difference at 28 cm).
 These values are consistent with those used by the Pacific Fisheries Management Council for management purposes.

 ## Base model selection and evaluation
 All structural choices for stock assessment models are likely to be important under some circumstances.
-Therefore, these choices are generally made to
-(1) be as objective as possible and
-(2) follow generally accepted methods of approaching similar models and data.
+Therefore, these choices are generally made to  be as objective as possible and follow generally accepted methods of approaching similar models and data.
 Sources of structural uncertainty in this assessment include:
+\begin{enumerate}
-(1) the fixed value used for $h$,
+\item the fixed value used for $h$,
-(2) the fixed parameter values for the descending limb of dome shaped age selectivity in the fixed gear fleet (fixed by using likelihood profiles), (3) the assumption of a closed stock within the U.S. California Current, and (4) the use of a time- and age-invariant (but sex-specific) $M$.
+\item  the fixed parameter values for the descending limb of dome shaped age selectivity in the fixed gear fleet (fixed by using likelihood profiles),
+\item the assumption of a closed stock within the U.S. California Current, and
+\item the use of a time- and age-invariant (but sex-specific) $M$.
+\item the assumption that the stock-recruit relationship follows a Beverton-Holt parameterization.
+\end{enumerate}
 In reality, unmodeled spatiotemporal variation in $M$, growth, and movement may impact sablefish and the perception of the stock size and status.
 Predation, availability of food resources, or environmental factors may have directional instead of random effects on survival, growth, or movement during the modeled period.
 However, this degree of complexity is beyond the information content of the available data.
-Residual patterns in the length data could be due to unmodeled time-varying processes or reflect different growth trajectories among cohorts. sablefish in the California Current do not exist independently of the population that occurs in British Columbia and Alaskan waters to the north.
+Residual patterns in the length data could be due to unmodeled time-varying processes or reflect different growth trajectories among cohorts.
+Sablefish in the California Current do not exist independently of the population that occurs in British Columbia and Alaskan waters to the north.
 The degree to which recruitment linkages and adult movement may be contributing to the observed dynamics of the U.S. West Coast stock is unknown.
 Potential shifts in spatial distribution in response to changes in density outside our waters or climate impacts could substantially reduce our ability to model and predict current and future trends.
 Efforts to synthesize existing data for northeast Pacific sablefish with the aim of stock-wide modeling are underway.